holysatan84/php8-nginx-mysql-docker/src/php8_features.md

     }
     ```
   - Null safe operator prevents calls on null/undefined properties and function
-  - It short circuits whenever a null is encountered and doesnt execute the functionality after it.
+  - It shorts circuits whenever a null is encountered and doesnt execute the functionality after it.
 Which could be
     an issue
     ```php
     declare(strict_types=1);